Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 The generic format for all `VTKHDF` temporal data is shown in Figure 7.
 The general idea is to take the static formats described above and use them as a base to append all the time dependent data.
 As such, a file holding static data has a very similar structure to a file holding dynamic data.
-For non composite dataset, an additional `Steps` subgroup is added to the `VTKHDF` main group holding offset information for each of the time steps as well as the time values.
+For a non-composite dataset, an additional `Steps` subgroup is added to the `VTKHDF` main group holding offset information for each of the time steps as well as the time values.
 The choice to include offset information as HDF5 datasets was made to reduce the quantity of meta-data in the file to improve performance.
 This `Steps` group has one integer like attribute